U.S. economic growth slows less than expected in third quarter

 The widening trade gap chopped off 1.78 percentage points from GDP growth in the third quarter.
 That was the most since the second quarter of 1985 and reversed the 1.22 percentage point contribution in the April-June period.

-Some of the rebound in imports reflected a rush by businesses to stockpile before U.S. import duties, mostly on Chinese goods, came into effect.
+Some of the rebound in imports reflected a rush by businesses to stockpile before U.S. import duties, mostly on Chinese goods, came into effect late in the quarter.
 Imports are a drag on GDP growth.
 But some of the imports likely ended up in warehouses, adding to the stockpile of inventory, which adds to GDP.

 Inventories increased at a $76.3 billion rate after declining at a $36.8 billion pace in the second quarter.
 As a result, inventory investment added 2.07 percentage points to GDP growth, the biggest contribution since the first quarter of 2015, after slicing off 1.1 percentage points from output in the second quarter.